-Related to CELs of Communication, Critical and Creative Thinking, Personal and Social Development, and Independent Learning. learning environment constructed by the teacher and students support respectful, independent, and interdependent behaviours.
+As students progress in their mathematical learning, they need to experience opportunities to share and consider ideas, and resolve conflicts between themselves and others.
+This requires that the learning environment constructed by the teacher and students support respectful, independent, and interdependent behaviours.
 Every student should feel empowered to help others in developing their understanding, while finding respectful ways to seek help from others.
 By encouraging students to explore mathematics in social contexts, students can be engaged in understanding the situation, concern, or issue and then in planning for responsible reactions or responses.
 Mathematics is a subject dependent upon social interaction and, as a result, social construction of ideas.
 Through the study of mathematics, students learn to become reflective and positively contributing members of their communities.
 Mathematics also allows for different perspectives and approaches to be considered, assessed for contextual validity, and strengthened.